TUTORIAL TO BECOME A PLANET HUNTER

 - Yellow triangles = you can observe the entire event but you may have tracking difficulty due to the altitude of the star.

+Below the map are all the recording parameters necessary for your observation – the Coordinates, Exposure Time, Gain, Cadence and Duration.
 All these parameters are also saved in a Deep Link that you can use 15 minutes before your observation.
-It is the first icon of the row, illustrated by a phone.
+It is the last icon of the row, illustrated by a phone.

 A. Deep Link method: The quickest way to find your target is to use your smartphone to click on the Deep Link associated with your event.
 It will automatically open the Exoplanet transits tab of your Unistellar App and fill up coordinates of the target and its recording parameters.
 When the Right Ascension box and Declination box are filled with the correct coordinates, click on Goto to point to your target.
 Once Goto is done, if the Record duration, Exposure time, Cadence, and Gain are correct, you can click on Save.